 If you are in high school, these evaluations MUST come from your 11th or 12th grade English instructor, Math instructor, and one other instructor (preferably a Science instructor, but may be History, etc.).

 If you are in college, you can have your college instructors complete the evaluations.
 Homeschoolers can have individuals within their community who know them well complete the forms.

 Letters of Recommendation

 Letters of recommendation are not required, however, we strongly encourage them.
-You may submit up to, but no more than, three letters from individuals who know you well and can speak about your character, integrity, leadership abilities and experiences.
+You may submit up to, but no more than, two letters from individuals who know you well and can speak about your character, integrity, leadership abilities and experiences.

 These letters are in addition to the required teacher evaluations, and should therefore be from individuals different from the instructors who will complete the School Official’s Evaluation (USAFA Form 145).Back to Top

 In the writing sample section of the online application (USAFA Form 0-878), you will have a choice of providing a written response to two out of three questions.
 The resulting writing sample will be used to evaluate your background and aptitude for commissioned service.

 The writing sample provides you the opportunity to speak directly to the Admissions selection panel in your own words.
 Your responses should reflect the unique aspects and experiences of your life.
 They should reflect who you are using specific, concrete details.
 They should also clearly demonstrate critical thinking, organizational and grammatical abilities.